 You’ll find the Blackpool Tower on the Promenade, the postcode is FY1 4BJ and their phone number is 01253 622242.
 The Blackpool Tower is open daily from 10am and closed only on Christmas Day - closing hours vary depending on the season, but during the summer last admission is as late as 6.45pm.
 The Tower Circus isn’t open in the winter, but there’s a very popular pantomime that takes its place from the end of November each year.

 It’s free to enter The Blackpool Tower and wander around the beautiful building, taking in the shops and admiring the view of the Comedy Carpet from the Sea View Terrace.
-You can also watch the dancing from the balconies of the Tower Ballroom for about £1.50.
-The Tower Eye costs about £10.50 online in advance, but if you want to see more than one Tower attraction, you can make savings by buying combo tickets.
+You can also watch the dancing from the balconies of the Tower Ballroom for a small fee.

 The Tower is the collective name for the Tower entertainment complex which includes the Tower Eye (the top bit), and the red-brick building underneath.
 It’s here you’ll find the Tower Ballroom and the Blackpool Tower Circus.
 There used to be an aquarium, but that was closed in 2010 to make way for the Blackpool Tower Dungeons - a spook-fest modelled on the popular London Dungeons attraction.
 There’s also a huge soft play area, called Jungle Jim’s Adventureland.